A1C3VENOM/minor-project/README.md

 # Description:

-**This is The Documentation of PROXY SERVER minor which had done by me in BCA - 3rd YEAR.**
+**This is The Documentation of PROXY SERVER minor project which had done by me in BCA - 3rd YEAR.**